jorgemontess/jorgemontess/README.md

  🌱 I’m currently learning **Golang, Machine Learning, Docker**

- ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+ ⚡ Fun fact **The Kamehameha can be translated as "Turtle Shock Wave"**

  </div>